top of page

 One thing to keep in mind is that the single greatest predictor of positive therapeutic outcomes is the quality of the relationship and rapport you develop with your therapist.
 Building trust and developing that relationship can take time.
 If you are looking to address needs that run deeper than finding an immediate solution to a specific concern, you may want to allow yourself more time.

-While you might realize that psychotherapy can help with life's problems, it can sometimes be difficult to seek help or to even recognize when it is time to talk to a professional.
+While you might realize that therapy can help with life's problems, it can sometimes be difficult to seek help or to even recognize when it is time to talk to a professional.

-Some key signs that it might be time to see a psychotherapist include:
+Some key signs that it might be time to see a therapist include:

 • You are relying on unhealthy or dangerous coping mechanisms.If you find yourself dealing with your problem by smoking, drinking, overeating, or taking out your frustrations on others, seeking assistance can help you find healthier and more beneficial coping strategies.